abhiii-raj/WEB-DEV-Journey/Backend1/README.md

                 run npm on your terminal from any directory

                 you will get a bunch of commands list that you can use for your project

+# INSTALLING PACKAGES USING NPM
+When you want to install the packages for your project , that is writeen by someone else but you want to use it

+        npm install packageName or npm i packageName (i is basically alias for install)

+let's create another directory to use packages

+It is very important to know in which directory you have to or in which directory you have installed the package because the scope of package is limited to that directory only..

+Let's create a Figlet directory

+        npm i figlet  <!-- install the package in figlet directory -->

+        one folder and two json file is created..

+        node modules -> it is a folder that contains dependency of our project. package.json ->